fastn-community/bling/README.md

-# Overview
+# Bling Components

-`fastn-community.github.io/bling` is a component library which contains various `ftd` components can be used on your pages.
+fastn-community.github.io/bling is a fastn component library which contains various ftd components can be used on your pages.

 Bling is for making most content pages more interesting.